sentclose/sentc-docs/docs/guide/e2ee/file.md

 ::::

-To also verify the file by put in the right verify key.
+To also verify the file by put in the right verify-key.
 Make sure you save the user id from the creator of the file when uploading a file.

-To get the user verify key just fetch it see [user - Public user information](/guide/user/#public-user-information)
+To get the user verify-key, just fetch it see [user - Public user information](/guide/user/#public-user-information)

 :::: tabs#p